-The financial statements of the Counties of Warren and Washington Industrial Development Agency (the "Agency") have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units.
+The financial statements of the Counties of Warren and Washington Industrial Development Agency (Agency) have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the Agency's accounting policies are described below.
+The most significant accounting policies of the Agency are described below.